patriknyfeldt/view-3d-model/README.md

 - MSFT_texture_dds

 [To read more about supported extensions in `three.js` `GLTFLoader`, click here](https://threejs.org/docs/#examples/en/loaders/GLTFLoader)

+## Troubleshooting

+Common issues and solutions

+### My 3d model doesn't show up

+- Make sure your provided `filePath` is correct.
+If you're using `gltf` file format, your path shuld point at the gltf file.
+Also make sure that all the `gltf` resources such as textures etc is located in the same folder as the `gltf` file.
+If the file is not found you will get a message in the console.

+- Make sure that the `ThreeDModel` has a width and height.
+Since the `ThreeDModel` adapts to the width and height given to it, it might not be visible if not having these values.
+  You can set these values by giving `ThreedModel` a class and style it with `CSS`.

+:information_source: <b>Note that if you're setting height and width using relative lenght `%`, the parent element must have a height and width</b>

+### I can't set the ambientLight or directionalLight

+- This probably means that the 3d model was created using the extension `KHR_materials_unlit`.
+This means no lights are applicable to the model and hence no controls are created for `ambientLight` or `directionalLight` in the editor.
+[Read more about extensions here](#extensions)

+### My model is not looking correct

+- This could be due to the `gltf` was created using an unsupported extension.
+Check the console for messages.
+[Read more about extensions here](#extensions)

 ## <a id="create-vue-project"></a> Create a Vue.js Project